walk in the word

 2. Say it.

 Cultivate the capacity to say, “I have enough.”
 Let those words ring through your home.
 Push yourself back from the table early and say, “I’ve had enough.”
-When you handle money—a surprise bonus from work, an inheritance from your great-aunt, even just an extra bill in your pocket—resist the cravings for more.
+When you handle money—a surprise bonus from work, an inheritance from your great-aunt, even just extra cash in your pocket—resist the cravings for more.
 Follow the words “I have enough” with a prayer: “Lord, how can I use this for You?”

 “I have enough” runs counter to our culture, but there is victory in this idea.
 So even if you don’t fully believe it yet, decide to trust God’s provision and say, “I have enough.”
 The trust of contentment is just like the trust we exercise at conversion: “I don’t know if this will change my life, but my own thing is not working.
 Lord, if You’re real, come into my life and forgive my sins.”
 That’s a salvation breakthrough.
 Have a sanctification breakthrough, and say by faith, “God, I have enough.”
 Let those words ring from our cars and our churches and our trips to the mall.

 Psalm 62:10 advises us, “If riches increase, set not your heart on them.”
 Here’s the challenge: choose a lifestyle; don’t let your income dictate your lifestyle.
 Choose a comfortable level of living that meets your needs, and do not compromise that with more spending when more income arrives.
 If you don’t choose a lifestyle, this culture will choose one for you, and by default it will be the lifestyle of living beyond your means.
 Be counter-cultural.
 Be radical.
 Choose a lifestyle that’s biblically based.
 Eternally focused.
 Others-oriented.

 Let enough be enough.
 Learn from the examples of those around you (both the contented and the covetous).
 You will save yourself a world of hurt and know the joy of a truly contented attitude.